My grandmother’s favorite Christmas cookies.

 How can you store your canestreletti or canestrelli?

-Once cooled completely and dusted with powder sugar, the canestrelletti can be stored for up to 1 week in an airtight container.
-However, I am quite confident that you will have them all gone before the second day approaches.
-Prior to serving them, dust with a little more powder sugar.
+Once cooled completely and dusted with powdered sugar, the canestrelletti can be stored for up to 1 week in an airtight container.

 I usually place them under a glass cloche cake stand.
 Anytime someone walks by, they reach in and help themselves to a few.

-Looking for more delicious recipes?
+Are you looking for more delicious recipes?

 Why not try making: